AllanYuen/Gamersheim-Interactive-Full-Stack-Project-/README.md

 THEN the platform should seamlessly fetch and display information using integrated APIs for trailers, screenshots, and reviews, ensuring a rich gaming experience across external platforms.

-WHEN a user engages with game trailers
-THEN they should have an interactive experience with features such as auto play, full-screen mode, and options to comment or share trailers.

 WHEN a user searches for games
 THEN the platform should provide autocomplete functionality and offer game recommendations as users type, incorporating a drop-down box with suggestions based on preferences and trends.